 Learning about the stock market is filled with definitions and information that is often not needed to understand a concept.
 Throughout reading many investment books I have found that authors tend to focus on telling a story rather than teach you the exact facts and tools needed.
-There is one author that says that a couple of monkeys playing darts can predict the stock market better than average people.
+I have often read that a couple of monkeys playing darts can predict the stock market better than average people.
 Guess what?
 I am here to tell you the right mentality and the right approach to understand, visualize, rationalize stocks, and beat monkeys.

-How to read this.
+Keep in Mind.

 Aside from this initial introduction, every piece of information will be presented sharp and to the point.
 Thus, you might find that there is a lot of information to be retained.
-In these cases, is recommended for the early beginner to have this guide with him while making initial purchases.
-For example, this guide contains examples of trends and lists of different stock categories to always watch out for.
-So, in these trend cases is good to have a guide (either printed or opened in a screen) for comparison.
-Even though there are always new strategies to learn while buying, this guide also has some quick-examples where you can see how different stocks behave and what is the appropriate mentality when looking at them.
+In these cases, is recommended for the early beginner to have this guide with him while making initial purchases., this guide contains examples of trends and lists of different stock categories to always watch out for. in these trend cases is good to have a guide (either printed or opened in a screen) for comparison.
+Even though there are always things to consider while buying, this guide also has some quick-examples where you can see how different stocks behave and what is the appropriate mentality when looking at them.
 This guide is a kick-start for stock investing and is aimed to provide a background from the very early grounds.
 Literally starting on what an investment is, and how there are many types of investments.
 Once you have all the right tools, it will be just matter of time to start growing your wealth.

-Once investments are explained, we will focus on only certain types of investments, which are stocks.
-In stock investments, every person has their own style for trading, and different styles will be explained.
-However, most of the tactics involved are for long-term style of investments, and many examples will show how this method is the most efficient.
-This does not mean that the tools offered are not valid for other types of investment styles.
-It just means that if you want to dedicate to short-term gains, you could need extra tools and things to consider.

-Why Robinhood?

-There exist multiple investment platforms that people can use.
-For this guide, most of what we will see comes from a platform called Robinhood, which is available both online and as a phone application.
-The reason to use it is simple: it’s free.
-You can start with practically no money and is a platform easy to illustrate concepts with.
-Remember that this guide aims to offer a quick go- to-guide for beginners, so, Robinhood offers everything that is needed.
-It removes fear from being charged for trading, any quantity of money can be used, and is easy to understand
+Whether you know nothing about the stock market, or have many years of expertise, this book is made to offer a comprehensive exploration of the right mindset that is needed to become a successful investor.
+However, this mindset starts by having a solid understanding about the roots of investing.
+Thus, this book will aim to provide a structured mentality to tackle any future stock investments you can have in mind.

+Structure of The Guide

+Every subsequent chapter of this book will be divided into 2 sections called “The Basics”, and “The Mindset”.
+The Basics will cover mainly definitions that need to be clear in order to understand the Mindset section.
+If you have invested before and have a firm understanding of what it involves, you might find this section as a refresher.
+However, if you are an expert in investing and are completely ready to learn new techniques, feel free to skim through The Basics and go straight for the Mindset section.
+Beware that you can always learn something new out of something old!

-Chapter 2: What is Out There to Invest In?
+Chapter 1: What is Out There to Invest In?

+The Basics